Celayix Home » How to Create a code of conduct for security guards

 What is a code of conduct?

 Codes of conduct in the defence and security sectors are based on the military and other security establishments’ unique corporate cultures.
-They are a set of directions, rules, and regulations that describe what is deemed ethical behaviour of staff, what to do in a problematic scenario that may result in corruption, and how to denounce the corrupt conduct of others.
-Codes of conduct typically comprise several articles.
-Although they differ by nation, the following are the most popular topics:
+They are guidelines that explain what is considered ethical behavior for staff.
+They also outline what to do in a problem that may lead to corruption.

 • General principles